umarhassan-mitodl/18.782-fall-2013/content/pages/lecture-notes.md

 uid: 276fb8e9-5426-093b-04af-2643fa3757df
 ---

-Some of the theorems presented in lecture will be demonstrated using the [Sage](http://sagemath.org/) computer algebra system, which is based on [Python™](http://www.python.org/).
-You can download a copy of Sage to run on your own machine if you wish, or create an account for free on the [SageMathCloud™](https://cloud.sagemath.com/?utm_source=sagemath.org&utm_medium=banner).
+Some of the theorems presented in lecture will be demonstrated using the {{% resource_link "418c24be-8e99-44c9-baf7-1d1235fa93b6" "Sage" %}} computer algebra system, which is based on {{% resource_link "cc39dfd2-be40-4c52-af5d-22415d93ccbf" "Python™" %}}.
+You can download a copy of Sage to run on your own machine if you wish, or create an account for free on the {{% resource_link "03069154-3d87-47cc-82ce-1522c89a297f" "SageMathCloud™" %}}.

 {{< tableopen >}}
 {{< theadopen >}}